theobald-software/helpcenter.theobald-software.github.io/includes/destinations/fabric.md

 !!! warning
 	**The window "Entra ID" shows a blank screen.**<br>
-	If the window "Entra ID" shows a blank screen, the content is likely blocked by the Internet Explorer ESC (Enhanced Security Configuration) on Windows servers.
+	If the window "Entra ID" shows a blank screen, the content is likely blocked by the Internet Explorer ESC (Enhanced Security Configuration) on Windows servers. <br>
 	To disable the Internet Explorer ESC, refer to the instructions in the [Microsoft Documentation: How to turn off Internet Explorer ESC on Windows servers](https://learn.microsoft.com/en-us/previous-versions/troubleshoot/browsers/security-privacy/enhanced-security-configuration-faq#how-to-turn-off-internet-explorer-esc-on-windows-servers).